 For this reason, they must be well-socialized and trained from an early age with a self-assured strong leader they can respect and bond with.

-Socialization and consistent training are essential to most breeds to become solid citizens, but is especially crucial to large dominant dogs such as the Anatolian.
+Socialization and consistent training are essential to most breeds to become solid canine citizens.
+This is especially crucial to large dominant dogs such as the Anatolian.

 Health: To maintain the overall good health of this breed: